 Visitor Centers Visit Spokane Visitor Center 808 W. Main Ave.
 River Park Square, Main Level Spokane, WA 99201.
 Phone:(509)747-3230 or (888)776-5263

 Self-guiding ToursInformation about the City Tour is available from the visitor center.
-Distinctive brown-and-white

-  arrowhead signs are posted along the 32-mile route, which loops through the southern and western parts of Spokane.
+Distinctive brown-and-white arrowhead signs are posted along the 32-mile route, which loops through the southern and western parts of Spokane.

-  ShoppingAnchor stores at Northtown Mall, 4 miles north of I-90 on US 2/395 at 4750 N. Division St., are JCPenney,
+ShoppingAnchor stores at Northtown Mall, 4 miles north of I-90 on US 2/395 at 4750 N. Division St., are JCPenney, Kohl's and Macy's.

-  Kohl's, Macy's and Sears.
 The Flour Mill, downtown at 621 W. Mallon Ave., has a collection of specialty shops.

-  Fifteen blocks of downtown Spokane are connected by enclosed skywalks, providing climate-controlled access to hotels,

-  the convention center and Nordstrom at River Park Square.
-The former railroad-centric Hillyard District now features a

-  collection of antique and secondhand shops; mostly along Market Street between Wellesley and Francis avenues.
-Antiques

-  also can be found in the Monroe Street Antique District, which extends from Bridge Avenue north to Cleveland Avenue.
+Fifteen blocks of downtown Spokane are connected by enclosed skywalks, providing climate-controlled access to hotels, the convention center and Nordstrom at River Park Square.
+The former railroad-centric Hillyard District now features a collection of antique and secondhand shops; mostly along Market Street between Wellesley and Francis avenues.
+Antiques also can be found in the Monroe Street Antique District, which extends from Bridge Avenue north to Cleveland Avenue.

 Things to Do Cathedral of St. John the Evangelist